Sage-Bionetworks/portalsDocs/articles/tables.md

 After clicking on "Next", you will see the option to rename your Table and, optionally, define your schema more specifically.

 ## Defining a Schema
 Synapse `Tables` require that you specify the types of data in each column included in the `Table`.
 If you are creating an empty Table, these columns can be specified manually by clicking on **Add Column** and selecting the column type you wish to add.
 If you are uploading an existing file, Synapse will recommend column types during upload.
-If allowing Synapse to recommend column types, be sure to verify that these column types represent your data well.
-You will be presented with Synapse's best guess under the button labeled "Schema Options" during import.
+If you allow Synapse to recommend column types, be sure to verify that these column types represent your data well.
+You will be presented with a best guess under the button labeled "Schema Options" during import.

 Synapse currently supports several kinds of text columsn (STRING, LARGE TEXT), dates (as TIMESTAMP), and a variety of numericcolumns (INTEGER, DOUBLE), and including various Synapse IDs directly (ENTITYID, USER).
 For a complete list of column types and definitions, please see the [REST docs on columnTypes](https://docs.synapse.org/rest/org/sagebionetworks/repo/model/table/ColumnType.html).